Leverege/deprecated-microchip-avr-iot/README.md

 ## 3. Run the Quickstart Script

 1. At the prompt, enter your AVR-IoT device's UID.
-Your device's UID is the last portion of the url when launch CLICK-ME.HTM from the device.
+Your device's UID is the last portion of the url you see after launching CLICK-ME.HTM from the device.

     <img src="https://storage.googleapis.com/avr-iot-media/device_uid.png" height="30">